practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Oberon/README.md

 <br/>

-To me it looks a bit that Oberon was Wirth's attempt to not miss the already rolling object-oriented programming (OOP) train, since [Modula-2](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/01%20-%20imperative%20languages/Modula-2#modula-2) was not explicitely designed for OOP as published in 1980: [MODULA-2, Wirth, Niklaus](https://doi.org/https://doi.org/10.3929/ethz-a-000189918), and its fully OOP-capable successor [Modula-3](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/01%20-%20imperative%20languages/Modula-3#modula-3), first published in 1988, no longer under his control.
+To me it looks like that Oberon was Wirth's attempt to not miss the already rolling object-oriented programming (OOP) train, since [Modula-2](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/01%20-%20imperative%20languages/Modula-2#modula-2) was not explicitely designed for OOP as published in 1980: [MODULA-2, Wirth, Niklaus](https://doi.org/https://doi.org/10.3929/ethz-a-000189918), and its fully OOP-capable successor [Modula-3](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/01%20-%20imperative%20languages/Modula-3#modula-3), first published in 1988, no longer under his control.